-The first place many people tend to feel symptoms is in the lower back and buttocks.
-In women, the pain may start in the neck rather than the back.
-AS can also affect other parts of the body, such as:
+The first symptoms of ankylosing spondylitis are usually pain and stiffness in the lower back and buttocks.
+However, sometimes, the pain may start in the neck rather than the back, especially in women.

-The pain AS causes lasts longer than three months, and you might notice the stiffness and pain are worse after you’ve been resting or sitting.
+The pain AS causes lasts longer than 3 months, and you might notice the stiffness and pain are worse after you’ve been resting or sitting.

-If any of these symptoms sound familiar, it’s a good idea to talk to your doctor.
-Over time AS can start to worsen.
+If any of these symptoms sound familiar, talk to your doctor.
+Over time, AS can start to worsen.
 It may even begin to restrict your spinal movement and, in more severe cases, cause fusing of the spine.

 AS often affects the area where connective tissues, such as ligaments and tendons, attach to bone.
 This area is called the enthesis.
 Enthesitis is inflammation in those areas.
 Click or tap on the hot spots to show where AS can affect you.